tinet/Fronius/README.md

 # Fronius custom component for Home Assistant
 This component simplifies the integration of a Fronius inverter (Smart Meter is mandatory):

-The API used for retrieving the Fronius values is lightweight, so you can called it each second
+The API used for retrieving the Fronius values is lightweight, so you can called it each two seconds

 Creates 20 individual sensors:
 * fronius_power